NSW Recycling Modernisation Fund – Plastics Technology stream

 Grant Fund: Recycling Modernisation Fund (RMF)

 Amounts: Between $1 million and $20 million.
-A total of $60 million is available nationally.
+A total of $60 million was available nationally through the Recycling Modernisation Fund.

 Status: Closed